Sep 7, 2020

 Something we haven't discussed much is to

-think of aperture as gain.
+think of the aperture as gain.

 Pen F with 12-50mm, ISO200, f5.1, 1/200 and +0.3EV (ETTR)